Transfer from court to VCAT

 - the costs of appeal (while there are application fee waivers) – lawyer costs at the Supreme Court can be substantial;

-- the fact that other tenancy rights remain intact may undermine the purpose of the appeal;
+- the fact that other rental rights remain intact may undermine the purpose of the appeal;

 - that if the appeal is successful, the matter may be reheard and have the same or similar outcome.